Ing-Daron11/microservice-app-example/log-message-processor/README.md

 | Python      | 3.6      |
 | Pip         | default  |

-`default` is the one comes with Python
+`default` is the one comes with Python# Test pipeline